joshakers000/SimpleWebAPI/README.md

 # SimpleWebAPI
 A simple web api built using flask and python for a tech challenge that can be deployed locally via Docker or on Heroku via Docker.
+I believe this implementation satisfies all requirements and additions of the challenge.

 # Requirements to build:
 - Docker